Using Organizations in Craft Console

 Transferring Licenses #

 Licenses can be transferred between accounts, or in and out of organizations.
+Transfers always begin from a License’s Danger Zone:

 Craft Console: License Transfer Danger Zone

-From here, you can Release a license (so it can be claimed by another account holder or organization), or Transfer it directly to an organization you are a member of.
+From here, you can Release a license (so it can be claimed by another account or organization), or Transfer it directly to an organization you are a member of.

 Craft Console: Transfer License Target